Griswold cast iron skillet. Simple identification guide using logos.

 Selden & Griswold started to manufacture hollowware in 1873.
 But most of the cookware with this logo was probably made in the 1880s.
 Even though Mathew Griswold bought out the company in 1884, he still used the Selden Griswold logos.

-After all, it would have taken a lot of time and money to register new patent designs.
+After all, Griswold would have taken a lot of time and money to register new patent designs.
 And to make new molds.
 Check out our other article to learn about the history of Griswold ManufacturingWikipedia also has some information on Griswold.
 Although I hope my article is a little more detailed.

 Griswold Vintage Waffle Iron